 “At the end of the day, the most important message for parents and young people is to reach out for help early.
 There’s never a wrong time to see a professional, and if the thought has crossed your mind, I’d encourage you to take that step.
 There is so much inherent benefit to working with a mental health professional, whether you have a diagnosable issue or not.
 The greatest athletes in the world will tell you it’s critical to their success,” concludes Dr. Hunter.

-Skyland Trail offers evidence-based psychiatric treatment for adults ages 18 and up and will open the J. Rex Fuqua Campus for adolescents ages 14-17 in the fall of 2019.
+Skyland Trail offers evidence-based psychiatric treatment for adults ages 18 and up and for adolescents ages 14-17.
 Skyland Trail’s holistic and integrated approach to mental wellness includes mental, medical, and social models that help clients improve physical and mental health, independence, and relationships with family and friends.